zulip/zulip/help/include/import-how-users-will-log-in.md

 You can send password reset emails to all users in your organization, which will allow them to set an initial password.

-If you imported your organization into Zulip Cloud, simply e-mail [support@zulip.com](mailto:support@zulip.com) to request this.
+If you imported your organization into Zulip Cloud, simply email [support@zulip.com](mailto:support@zulip.com) to request this.

 !!! warn ""